How To Defend A Federal Criminal Case?

 What Type of Cases can be Charged as Federal Crimes?

 There’s a whole variety of criminal offenses that can be charged federally.
 Basically, the conduct just has to basically hit interstate commerce in some way, whether it be from state to state, whether it be by way of using the telephones, the mail – there’s a number of different ways that can establish federal jurisdiction.
 However, the feds do not take all cases.
 In fact, they take a very small percentage of cases that are filed across the country.
 They’re looking to deal with cases that are complicated, cost money and are difficult to prosecute that the state simply do not have the resources and manpower to prosecute.
 I see them prosecuting big federal drug crimes involving gangs and other RICO-type behavior.
-I see them prosecuting any type of large healthcare fraud schemes again with sophistication that requires investigation, surveillance and the resources of the federal government to truly investigate the case.
+I see them prosecuting any type of large health care fraud schemes again with the sophistication that requires investigation, surveillance and the resources of the federal government to truly investigate the case.
 I also see them investigating child pornography because it involves the internet.
 They have forensic experts who go through people’s devices, whether they be phones, computers, and they are able to get through any type of technology that’s used to try to block people from downloading or seeing what a person’s been looking out.
 There’s a whole host of crimes that the federal prosecutors deal with, again, depending on their own policies, their own internal policies, as to whether or not they’re going to deal with a certain subject matter.

 They have their own rules that they go by in deciding which cases to federally prosecute and which cases to let the states deal with.
 As a federal criminal defense attorney, I can appear in any federal court across the nation.
 Some of the courts just require that I have local counsel with me and in those courts, we retain local counsel and we work together to get the best resolution for our federal criminal defendants.

 LEARN THE BEST STRATEGY TO DEFEND A FEDERAL CRIMINAL CASE